Installing Hardwood Flooring Around a Fireplace Hearth

 Undercutting the stone is more effort, but it will give you a seamless look without caulk or molding.

 Rent an undercut saw and purchase a diamond-tipped masonry blade.
-Floor installers use an undercut saw to cut the bottom of door jambs to install hardwood floors.
+Hardwood flooring installers use an undercut saw to cut the bottom of door jambs to install hardwood floors.
 It’s the same procedure except you are cutting stone.

 Set the height of the blade to match the planks and start cutting.
 You should wear a mask and have someone hold a shop vacuum hose close to the blade to mitigate the stone dust.
 When finished, sweep out any chips, and the boards should slide right in.

-To see a demonstration of how to undercut a stone fireplace for wood flooring, watch this video.
+To see a demonstration of how to undercut a stone fireplace for hardwood flooring, watch this video.

 Hardwood Flooring Around a Brick Fireplace